 Instructions

-3. Roll out each sheet of the crescent roll dough until you have 3 larger rectangles that are slightly larger than what you started with and the perforated lines are blended back together.
+2. On a lightly floured or sugared surface, roll out each sheet of crescent roll dough and pinch together the perforated lines.
+Use a rolling pin to roll each sheet of dough out until you have 3 larger rectangles that are slightly larger than what you started with and the perforated lines are well blended back together.

-4. Spread the softened butter onto the sheets.
+3. Spread a thin layer of the softened butter onto each sheet.

-7. Starting on the long end of the rectangle, roll up the dough into a log.
+5. Starting on the long end of the rectangle, roll up the dough into a tight log.
+Cut the log in half, giving you two shorter logs.
+Then cut each of those logs in half, lengthwise, to expose the cinnamon sugar layers within.

-10. Repeat with the other two sheets.
+6. Repeat with the other two rolled up sheets.
 When you’re finished, you should have 12 pieces.

-12. Place each rolled piece in the greased muffin pan.
+8. Place each wrapped piece in the greased muffin pan.

-13. Bake for about 18-20 minutes, rotating the pan halfway through the baking time.
+9. Bake on the middle rack of the preheated oven for about 18-20 minutes, rotating the pan halfway through the baking time, until the cruffins are golden brown and crisp on top.

 About The BakerMama